tuva-health/docs/docs/risk-adjustment/cms-hccs.md

 * **Segment / Risk Model**: Depending on the risk adjustment model being used (most commonly v24 and v28), different co-efficients are used for the member based on if they are newly enrolled, are dual status, and their [medicare status code](https://resdac.org/cms-data/variables/medicare-status-code-january).
 This information needs to be gathered from the MMR to calculate risk adjustment
 * **Risk Scores**: The MMR will also disclose risk scores for a patient but only for certain time periods (start of the year, mid-year, and final).
 This can be used to understand funded premium, or validate calculated risk scores.

+### MAO-004

+Not all medical claims are eligible for documenting HCCs for medicare risk adjustment.
+To address this, CMS provides a  report called the MAO-004 which will inform Medicare Advantage organizations if a given diagnosis code submitted is eligible for risk adjustment.
+This file can be helpful for tying out risk score calculations to the MMR.

 ### Model Output Report (MOR)

 Similar to MMRs, the MORs contain a record for each member.
 That record shows the Hierarchical Condition Codes (HCCs) for each member used by the Risk Adjustment System (RAS) to calculate Part C or Part D risk adjustment factors for each beneficiary.
 There are two varieties of MORs, for Parts C and D respectively, as each uses different models.